selwynreu/SQL-Project1/starting_with_questions.md

 - Montevideo: Vintage Henley Grey/Black

 There isn't anything drastic we can tell from the products sold besides some products in particular being the top-selling product in multiple countries such as the Men's Vintage Tank for Australia, Canada, and Israel.
+Also, there are a couple cities in the United States that can be renamed such as Paris since it falls under France and South San Francisco can fall under San Francisco.